descender76/cpp_proposals/member_function_selection/member_function_pointer_to_function_pointer.md

 - A seemingly oversight in `C++` gets fixed by allowing calling a base member function from a derived instance at runtime
 - Mitigates a bifurcation by allowing one to interact with member functions regardless of whether they are a `Deducing this` [^p0847r7] member function or a legacy member function
+- Mitigates another bifurcation by allowing one to interact with functions regardless of whether they are a member function or a free function
 - Matches existing practice by allowing users to use member function pointer initialization to select member functions with the confidence that it is the function that will be called

 ## Prior work